Summer Workshop in Research Methods

 When is the Summer Institute?

-The 2025 session will be held Monday, June 9, 2025 through Friday, June 13, 2025.
-Out-of-town participants will arrive Sunday, June 8, 2025 and depart on Saturday, June 14, 2025.
-Participants are expected to attend all sessions from Monday morning through Friday evening.
+The 2026 session will be held Monday, June 15 through Tuesday, June 16, 2026.
+Participants are expected to attend all sessions from Monday morning through Tuesday evening.

 How can I participate in the workshop?

 Summer Institute Fellows are selected through an application process.
 Interested individuals must submit an application via our application portal.
-Applications for the 2025 session will open in January 2025.
+Applications for the 2026 session will open in March 2026.
 This is a competitive process with a limited number of spaces available.
-After applications have closed, the Summer Institute leadership team will review all applications and carefully select applicants to invite to this weeklong workshop.
+After applications have closed, the Summer Institute leadership team will review all applications and carefully select applicants to invite to this workshop.

 Can I join virtually?